hotenov/playlist-along/CONTRIBUTING.rst

 How to set up your development environment
 ------------------------------------------

-You need Python 3.6.2+ and the following tools:
+You need Python (with supported version on the project) and the following tools:

 - Poetry_
 - Nox_